Updated December 10, 2025

 General Anxiety or Situational Anxiety

 Dogs can experience general anxiety, which might not be linked to a specific trigger.
+Some such anxiety may actually be linked to a genetic predisposition.
 This can make everyday life stressful for both your pet and you.

 Natural Remedies for Dog Anxiety